Mondragon Corporation: Wage regulation

 At Mondragon, there are agreed-upon wage ratios between executive work and field or factory work which earns a minimum wage.
 These ratios range from 3:1 to 9:1 in different cooperatives and average 5:1.
 That is, the general manager of an average Mondragon cooperative earns no more than 5 times as much as the theoretical minimum wage paid in their cooperative.
 For most workers, this ratio is smaller because there are few Mondragon worker-owners that earn minimum wages, because most jobs are somewhat specialized and are classified at higher wage levels.
 The wage ratio of a cooperative is decided periodically by its worker-owners through a democratic vote.

-Compared to similar jobs at local industries, Mondragon managers' wages are considerably lower (as some companies pay their best paid managers hundreds of times more than the lowest-paid employee of the company) and equivalent for middle management, technical and professional levels.
+Compared to similar jobs at local industries, Mondragon managers' wages were 30% lower in 1991 (as some companies pay their best paid managers hundreds of times more than the lowest-paid employee of the company) and equivalent for middle management, technical and professional levels.
 Lower wage levels are on average 13% higher than similar jobs at local businesses.
 Spain's progressive tax rate further reduces any disparity in pay.
 These comparatively low wages can make it very difficult to recruit managers from investor-owned firms.